-The Best Tubing Mascaras
+What Are The Best Tubing Mascaras?

 What is Tubing Mascara?

-Most mascaras are essentially paint for your eye lashes.
+Most mascaras are essentially paint for your eyelashes.
 Tubing mascara is different in that it is made with polymers that coat each individual lash, creating in effect a “tube” around them.
 Instead of applying several coats of traditional mascara to achieve thickness, length, and color; with tubing mascara, you start at the root, slowly wiggle the wand between the lashes as you glide to the tips.
 One coat and you’re good to go.

-Tubing mascara is water resistant, but not waterproof.
+Tubing mascara is water-resistant, but not waterproof.
 It holds up through a humid day, a sad movie, a hardcore workout, and a high pollen count but won’t necessarily stay in place through laps at the pool or a session in the sauna.
 Unlike waterproof mascara, no fancy remover is required and tubing mascara does not weaken your lashes or make them brittle.

 Where Can I Buy Tubing Mascara?